thedynamiclinker/sudocode/bin/bash.md

 1: Which is?...

-0: Learning how to fix bugs in major projects and how to contribute them, so I can teach you about how to do it.
+0: Learning how to fix bugs in major projects and how to contribute them, so I can teach you how to do it.

 1: So why not...
 DO it?